ararslan/BetaRegression.jl/docs/src/api.md

 ## Developer documentation

-This section documents some functions that are _not_ user facing and may be removed at any time.
+This section documents some functions that are _not_ user facing (and are thus not exported) and may be removed at any time.
 They're included here for the benefit of anyone looking to contribute to the package and wondering how certain internals work.

 ```@docs
 dmueta
+initialize!
 ```